 When your feet roll inward, your arches collapse.
 You need shoes with a firm midsole to mimic and protect your natural arches—with added support.
 This helps improve your foot alignment and running efficiency.

 Go for shoes that are shaped like a rocker, which allow for a smooth heel-toe transition.
-They provide support for the three phases of a runner's stride—flexibility when your foot lifts off the ground, a smooth ride when your foot is moving forward and cushioned arch support at ground contact.
+They provide support for the three phases of a runner's stride—flexibility when your foot lifts off the ground, a smooth ride when your foot is moving forwards and cushioned arch support at ground contact.

 Reinforced Heel Counter

 A common feature of stability shoes, reinforced heel counters give maximum support for overpronated feet during a long run.
 "Heel counter" refers to the padding and lining at the rear of your shoe that reduces slippage and provides enhanced stability with each stride.
 This is essential for runners who overpronate, as they may experience ankle rolling or pain in less stable shoes.

 The specifics of your gait may not be obvious.
 But you may struggle with foot pain or knee issues that can be attributed to your foot strike.
 If you don't know whether you fit into the category of supination, overpronation or something else entirely, here's a quick guide to help you establish whether you have overpronation.